DeltaVetal26/SteVe-OCPP-HTTP-Client/README.md

 **Introduction:**

 This client can be used to expand the management capabilities of charging points connected to the [SteVe OCPP server](https://github.com/RWTH-i5-IDSG/steve).
-Steve OCPP server has a reliable implementation of the OCPP protocol (1.2 - 1.6 S / J), a convenient web interface.
+Steve OCPP server has a reliable implementation of the OCPP protocol (1.2 - 1.6 SOAP/JSON), a convenient web interface.
 Unfortunately, at the moment SteVe does not have an API implementation for connecting external automation systems (Home Assistant, applications).
 I think this will appear, as SteVe is actively developing.
 Since Steve’s web interface works over HTTP, the idea came up to create an emulator that generates and sends requests to it from outside.